 5. Reality is your friend.
-Taking responsibility for your own life frees you of a huge burden.
+Taking responsibility for your own life path frees you of a huge burden.
 Facing facts and working with current realities is much more productive than wishing things were different.
 Hiding from reality just encourages procrastination.

 Decide where you want to go and how you are going to get there.
 Choose to make life happen instead of just letting it happen to you.
 Identify areas where you have been procrastinating and figure out why.
 Make a plan, establish mile markers and a timetable, then take action and follow through.

 If you run into roadblocks find a way around or over them and keep moving.
-If your path doesn’t seem to be leading where you want to go then choose a different path.
+If your life path doesn’t seem to be leading where you want to go then, choose a different path.
 Life is a journey and there is absolutely no reason to spend it going around in circles.

 Do you think it’s important to define your life path?

 Did any particular point in this article resonate with you?